 To maintain essential city services and to meet the needs of the community in the next several years, the City needs to raise $16.2 million.
 With this funding, the City will invest in the community's needs for public safety, parks, library, and planning and development services to our neighborhoods.
 With the additional revenue, the City would be able to add fire fighters, police officers, Library hours, or maintain parks.
 Specifically,

-by the 2022 fiscal year, we could have 22 additional police officers, a new fire station, and full funding for the Homeless Rental Assistance Program, and much-needed additional support to our services in the community.
+by 2022, we could have additional police officers and firefighters and much-needed additional support to our services in the community.

 How can the needed funds be raised?

-Together, an operating fee and employee-paid payroll tax will help fund needed City services and provide the most flexibility in raising revenue.
-Revenues generated by the operating fee proposal would support ongoing library, park maintenance, police, fire, emergency and social services, and other essential services.
+Together, an operations fee and employee-paid payroll tax will help fund needed City services and provide the most flexibility in raising revenue.
+Revenues generated by the operations fee proposal would support ongoing library, park maintenance, police, fire, emergency and social services, and other essential services.
 Revenues generated by the employee-paid payroll tax proposal would be dedicated to keep pace with our community's public safety.

 When: As soon as February 2020.